DonovanMods/donovan-7d2d-modlets/donovan-craftschematics/README.md

 shiny new schematic to read!

 Not to mention, you will finally have a good use for that table saw you just _had_ to have, but now sits in your crafting area collecting dust.

+Special Thanks to Steveburger (aka Khar Brons) for his help and ideas on this modlet!